 - S.D.
 Speer, aspiring author

-No worries!
-I can review your manuscript with:
+I can review your manuscript with these services:

-See descriptions of all these services in the sections below, both separated for convenience and combined for continuity and savings.
+See descriptions of all these services in the sections below, both separated for convenience (À la Carte) and combined for continuity and savings (Packaged).

-See descriptions of all these services in the sections below, both separated for convenience and combined for continuity and savings.
+See descriptions of all these services in the sections below, both separated for convenience (À la Carte) and combined for continuity and savings (Packaged).

 Check out my BFF Resources page